Skip to main content

 outlit setup --yes

-Then in Cursor, Claude Code, or VS Code, your AI agent can ask questions about customers, get timelines, search context, and run SQL — all powered by the same graph.
+Then in Claude Code, Codex, or Gemini CLI, your agent can ask questions about customers, get timelines, search context, and run SQL from the same graph.
+For MCP clients, use the workspace MCP URL from MCP Integration.

 REST API

-For custom integrations, the Ingest API accepts events from any source, and query endpoints expose the graph programmatically.
+For custom integrations, the Ingest API accepts events from any source, and the public tool gateway exposes customer profiles, timelines, facts, sources, search, and read-only SQL programmatically.

 Privacy and Security